pytest-dev/pytest/doc/en/how-to/failures.rst

 .. note::

     These features only work on Python>=3.8.
+    In case Python version was older than 3.8(<3.8 )It will be handled through skipping raising error message "Python version less than 3.8".

 Unhandled exceptions are exceptions that are raised in a situation in which they cannot propagate to a caller.
 The most common case is an exception raised